Note that in this campaign I’m using a lot of material from the draft ACKS Heroic Fantasy Companion – in particular, the rules for Ceremonial Magic.

 I’m using a number of custom classes, so I put together a Character Class Summary Page.
 (Note that some of these require referee consent before play.)

 Note that the Black City campaign is human-centric!
 There are no Elves, Dwarves, Thrassians, or whatever.
-Furthermore, the majority of characters are expected to be of Norse heritage – or at least able to speak Norse.
+Furthermore, the majority of characters are expected to be of Norse heritage – see “Culture & Languages”, below.

 I’ll provide a list of appropriate templates to pick from for base proficiencies and starting equipment.
 Alternately, you can select proficiencies and gear on your own.